 Designer supports Mentor Graphics Design Manager.
-The Design Manager allows you to invoke the individual applications by selecting and clicking on appropriate icons.
-The following commands need to be entered at the prompt before the Design Manager is invoked:
+The Design Manager allows you to invoke the individual applications by selecting and clicking appropriate icons.
+You need to enter the following commands at the prompt before you invoke the Design Manager:

 xset +fp \$ALSDIR/lib/mgc/fonts xset rehash